jlodenius/neocortex/README.md

 assert_eq!(cortex.read().unwrap(), attached.read().unwrap());
 ```

 The `semaphore` module comes with some pre-defined permissions, these permissions dictates which OS users can interact with the semaphore.
 Using `with_default_lock` defaults to `OwnerOnly` which is the most restrictive mode.
-Check out `SemaphorePermission` for other modes, or use the `Custom` enum-variant to set custom permissions.
+Check out `SemaphorePermission` for other modes, or use the `Custom` enum-variant to set your own permissions.

 ```rust
 use neocortex::{Semaphore, SemaphoreSettings, SemaphorePermission, CortexBuilder};